ollo69/ha-smartthinq-sensors/README.md

     **Note**: if the custom_components directory does not exist, you need to create it.

-3. Reboot HomeAssistand
+3. Reboot HomeAssistant

-### Component setup
+## Component configuration
 Once the component has been installed, you need to configure it in order to make it work.
 There are two ways of doing so:
 - Using the web interface (Lovelace) [**recommended**]
 - Manually editing the configuration.yaml file

-#### Option A: Configuration using the web UI [recommended]
+### Option A: Configuration using the web UI [recommended]
 Simply add a new "integration" and look for "SmartThinQ LGW Washer" among the proposed ones.

 Using UI you have the option to **generate a new access token** if you don't already have one.
 Just leave empty the token field and **follow setup worflow**.<br/>

-**Note: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country you originally created your account with.**<br/>
+**Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country you originally created your account with.<br/>

-#### Option B: Configuration via editing configuration.yaml
+### Option B: Configuration via editing configuration.yaml
 Follow these steps only if the previous configuration method did not work for you.

 1. Enable the component by editing the configuration.yaml file (within the config directory as well).